Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Inference for HTE

-Imai and Li \cite{ImaiLi2021} proposed to compare the estimated ITR that assigns a proportion $p$ of patients to the experimental treatment with a non-individualized regimen that randomly assigns the same proportion of patients to the experimental treatment, and referred to the resulting contrast as PAPE (population average prescriptive effect).
-They developed a procedure for constructing confidence intervals for PAPE using a cross-validation approach, similar to that used for estimating heterogeneous GATE effects in Imai and Li \cite{ImaiLi2022} described earlier in this section (and also implemented in their R package \texttt{evalITR}).
-The key element of PAPE is its dependence on the `` budget constraint'' $p$ that allows comparing different ITRs on the same footing.
-If an ITR is based on thresholding a predictive score, such as CATE, (i.e., $\widehat{\Delta}(x)>\delta$), then $p$ can be expressed as a function of the threshold, $\delta$.
-They further proposed an area under the prescriptive effect curve (AUPEC), i.e., the area under PAPE plotted over the range of budget constraint $p$, as a metric of ITR performance.
-This work is related to an earlier measure of subgroup selection rule, $AD(\delta)$\cite{Zhao2013}, defined as the average treatment effect in the subpopulation selected by threshodling on estimated CATE, $AD(\delta)= E(Y(1)-Y(0)|\widehat{\Delta}(x) \ge \delta)$.
+The authors further proposed an area under the prescriptive effect curve (AUPEC), i.e., the area under $\text{PAPE}(p)$ plotted over the range of budget constraint $p$, as a metric of ITR performance.
+This is a generalization of the QINI coefficient, which is used for uplift modeling in market research\cite{Radcliffe2007} and is related to an earlier measure of subgroup selection rule, $AD(\delta)$,\cite{Zhao2013} defined as the average treatment effect in the subpopulation selected by thresholding on the estimated CATE, $AD(\delta)= E(Y(1)-Y(0)|\widehat{\Delta}(x) > \delta)$.
 Recently Yadlowsky et al\cite{Yadlowsky2021a} proposed a related measure called rank-weighted average treatment effect (RATE), a general family of metrics for comparing treatment prioritization rules.